General Rules

 14. CORRESPONDENCE

 14.1.
-All correspondence, including result cards, new player registrations, grievances and disputes should be posted in the pool box c/o Sunderland Street Sporting Club, Sunderland Street, Macclesfield.
-Alternatively, if timescales allow, correspondence (other than result cards) can be delivered at scheduled Committee Meetings or a Captains Meetings.
+All correspondence, including results, new player registrations, grievances and disputes should be posted in the pool box c/o Sunderland Street Sporting Club, Sunderland Street, Macclesfield.
+Alternatively, if timescales allow, correspondence can be delivered at scheduled Committee Meetings, Captains Meetings or via email or Rackemapp.

 14.2.
 Sunderland Street Sporting Club, Sunderland Street, Macclesfield are open as follows: